- You'll get an idea on how to run 2-support strategy in MLBB!

 Valir

 Renowned for his everlasting fireballs and annoying stuns and slows, Valir is a menace starting from level 1.
-By taking his Skill 1 first, as long as he hits an enemy hero at the center with his skill, it will refresh and gain another stack, enabling him to play aggressively right from the start.
+By taking his Skill 1 first, as long as you hit an enemy hero at the center with this skill, it will refresh and gain another stack, enabling you to play aggressively right from the start.

 Lylia

-The Little Wizard Lylia may look cute, but she actually packs a nasty punch early.
-One of the unique heroes that have both Skill 1 and Skill 2 right from the start, she can deal an insane amount of damage before the enemy can react with her combo of Skill 1 + Skill 2.
-However, Lylia does lack some CC other than her Slow Effect, so be sure to pair her with a Support with good CC capability.
+Now, Lylia may look cute, but she actually packs a nasty punch early, as also happens to be one of my favorite mage.
+She has both Skill 1 and Skill 2 right from the start, letting you deal solid amount of damage before the enemy can react with her combo of Skill 1 + Skill 2.
+However, you’ll lack some CC , but it’s manageable with her Slow Effect, so be sure to pair her with a Support with good CC capability.

 Luo Yi

-The Yin-yang Geomancer known for her annoying stuns, Luo Yi is also a good option to play in this meta.
-Although she requires level 2 to be truly devastating, good Luo Yi players know how to proc Yin-Yang Reactions right from the start, so meeting one will make it infinitely harder for Tanks to cover their Junglers.
+The Yin-yang Geomancer known for her annoying stuns, Luo Yi is also a good option to play in with this strategy.
+Although you need level 2 skill to be truly devastating and have good idea on how to use Yin-Yang Reactions right from the start.
 Be sure to pair her with a Support that can provide some escape, as Luo Yi has no dash skills and is very prone to enemy ganks.

 Supports that suit this playstyle

-Arguably the player with the most responsibility here, the Support, in this case, will have to pay special attention to opening the map to prepare for possible ambushes, protecting the Jungler, and dealing poke damage to the enemy heroes.
-However, their main role will be to cover the Jungler at all times, which is crucial because there is no Tank that can take in a lot of damage.
+Arguably the player with the most responsibility here is the Support, as you need to pay special attention to opening the map to prepare for possible ambushes, protecting the Jungler, and dealing poke damage to the enemy heroes.

 Diggie

 This little bird Diggie can cause so much mayhem on the battlefield and is more effectively built like a Tank, rather than like a Support.
-His best asset to protect the Jungler is his Skill 2, which can pull back enemies to a spot they were before, similar to reversing time.
+His best asset to protect and provide kills to the Jungler and damage dealer is his Skill 2, which can pull back enemies to a spot they were before, similar to reversing time.

 This interrupts the flow of the enemy ambush, giving your team enough time to launch a counterattack or to escape.
-Diggie also has an Ultimate that cancels all enemy CC skills for a few moments, which is perfect for initiating an escape.
+You can also use the Ultimate to cancel all enemy CC skills and provide shield to your allies for a few moments.

 Mathilda

-The game’s newest hero is also capable of playing in this newer meta.
-Mathilda as a cover Support is very ideal, as she can use her Skill 2 to give her allies an extra dash towards her, pairing nicely with Mages who do not have dash skills such as Luo Yi, and can help them escape sticky situations.
-Her Skill 1 is also very useful for poking enemies in the early game, which can deal huge amounts of damage and force enemies to recall.
+Mathilda as a cover Support is very ideal, as you can use Skill 2 to give allies an extra dash towards you pairing nicely with Mages who do not have dash skills such as Luo Yi.
+You can help them escape sticky situations or gank squishy heroes with your Jungler by using the Ultimate.

 Rafaela

 This beautiful medic hails as one of the game’s oldest supports and has finally become more relevant in the recent meta.
-Rafaela‘s abilities to slow and stun the enemy give her surprisingly useful utility in a team fight.
+Rafaela‘s abilities to slow and stun the enemy gives you surprisingly useful utility in a team fight, though you’ll require a solid offlaner that can sustain damage.

-Similar to Mathilda, she can also help enemies escape by increasing their Movement Speed and healing them with her Skill 2 but needs to be in their vicinity to use it, which may instead end up endangering them both.
+Similar to Mathilda, you can also help allies escape by increasing their Movement Speed and healing them with her Skill 2.
 While not the ideal support, she can be deadly in the right hands, speeding up allies and slowing enemies to her will.

 Recommended Junglers and Offlaners

-In most drafts, the best heroes are always selected first, either to be banned or picked at top slots.
 Since Junglers are not usually taken first (for fear of being counter-picked), Offlaners and Supports have priority picks.
 After discussing what Mages and Supports to pick above, Junglers and Offlaners should be next.
-For Junglers, Assassins are better to pick over Marksman, because of their higher damage output in the early game.
+For Junglers, Assassins like Lancelot, Hayabusa, and Yi Sun-Shin can prove to be more useful than Marksman, because of their higher damage output in the early game.

 The 2-support meta is not for everyone to play.
 While it may offer a much stronger early game, the trade-off of a weaker late game may not be worth it.
 In order to pull this playstyle off correctly, be sure that you are first playing in a full team of 5, which makes communication much easier.